 11. Red Decorations are Everywhere during the Chinese New Year

 You may know that red is a symbol of luck in China, which represents many positive things such as happiness, beauty, vitality, good luck, success, and good fortune.
 Apart from the red envelopes, most of the decorations in people’s homes are red.
 You can see lanterns, red paper cuttings everywhere.
-Chinese often cut the paper into the animal of that year, for example, they will cut the paper into the rat for 2020.
+Chinese often cut the paper into the animal of that year, for example, they will cut the paper into the Ox for 2021.

 12. Chinese New Year Taboos